Chapter 6: Child Support and Spousal Maintenance

 6.3 Applying for child support

-There are generally two types of financial support that you can receive for children after you separate from your partner (you can also receive financial support from the other parent even if you have never lived together):
+There are generally two types of financial support that you can receive for children after you separate from your partner (you can also receive financial support from the other parent for your child even if you have never lived together):

 • Centrelink family assistance payments from the federal government; and